yustoris/kaomoji_with_rnn/README.md

-Kaomoji Generator with Reccurent Neural Network
+Kaomoji Generator with Recurrent Neural Network
 ==========

 ## What's this? ##
-An auto Kaomoji generator, which learns existing Kaomojis with Reccurent Neural Network (RNN) and is implemented by employing only primitive `numpy` functions.
+An auto Kaomoji generator, which learns existing Kaomojis with Recurrent Neural Network (RNN) and is implemented by employing only primitive `numpy` functions.

 ## Requirement ##
 ### Python environment ###